Hyperthermia - Therapeutic Heating

 Nutritional Medicine and Environmental Medicine Practitioner

-Dr Greg Schwarz is a medical practitioner with a special interest in integrative health care, targeted, individualised, holistic therapies for complex, chronic medical problems including cancer, autoimmune conditions, inflammatory conditions, fatigue including ME/CFS/fibromyalgia, neurological conditions including autism and dementia support, gastro-intestinal conditions, allergies and food intolerances, recurrent and chronic infections, and general preventative health.
+Dr Greg Schwarz is a medical practitioner with a special interest in nutritional medicine, holistic therapies for complex, chronic medical problems, support for patients with cancer, autoimmune conditions, inflammatory conditions, fatigue including ME/CFS/fibromyalgia, nutritional brain health, gastro-intestinal conditions, allergies and food intolerances, recurrent and chronic infections, and general preventative health.

 Dr Schwarz has a Bachelor of Medicine and Bachelor of Surgery, University of Tasmania, a Master of Science (Environmental Management), University of Tasmania and is a Fellow of the Australasian College of Nutritional and Environmental Medicine (FACNEM).